John Norwood

 Captain John Norwood VC (8 September 1876 – 8 September 1914) was an English recipient of the Victoria Cross, the highest and most prestigious award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.
 He was educated at Exeter College, Oxford.

 Early military career

 Norwood was commissioned a second lieutenant in the 5th (Princess Charlotte of Wales's) Dragoon Guards on 8 February 1899.

 Victoria Cross details

 Norwood was 23 years old, and a second lieutenant in the 5th Dragoon Guards (Princess Charlotte of Wales's), British Army during the Second Boer War when the following deed took place at Ladysmith for which he was awarded the VC:

 He served in Transvaal and the Orange River Colony, and was promoted to lieutenant on 27 June 1900.
-He stayed with the Guards regiment in South Africa until the war ended in May 1902, and left for Calcutta on the SS Umlazi two months later.
+He stayed with the 5th Dragoon Guards in South Africa until the war ended in May 1902, and left for Calcutta on the SS Umlazi two months later.

 Later military career

-Norwood later achieved the rank of captain.
-He served in the First World War and was killed in action during the First Battle of the Marne at Sablonnieres, France, on 8 September 1914.
+Norwood later achieved the rank of captain before resigning his commission in June 1909, joining the 2nd County of London (Westminster Dragoons) Yeomanry.
+Posted to France on the outbreak of the First World War, he was killed in action during the First Battle of the Marne at Sablonnieres on 8 September 1914.